-- We do both grassroots and policy: CJPME may be the only truly grassroots organization which also has a policy arm, with concrete proposals for Canadian Middle East policy.
+- We do both grassroots and policy: CJPME may be the only truly grassroots organization which also has a policy arm, with concrete proposals for Canadian Middle East policy, especially in relation to Palestine.
 CJPME’s strong grassroots presence amplifies the impact of its policy proposals.

 - We create Tools for the layperson: Because of its mission to “empower” people, CJPME develops tools to make it easier for everyone to have an impact on our issues.
-The Media Centre, Boycott Centre and Advocacy tools are examples of these efforts to empower.
+CJPME's Student Hub offers many resources and tools for students wanting to advocate for palestinian rights on campus.

 - We are present across Canada: CJPME was founded with a vision to see Canadian Middle East policy be balanced and humane.
 To enable this vision, CJPME must be present, active and visible (i.e. speaking to policy-makers) across the entire country.

 - We are professional: CJPME is conceived to have a high standard of professionalism and accountability.
 Initiatives that are launched are done so professionally, credibly, and strategically.

 SECTION 2 – Why Start a Campus CJPME?